gierens/wikijs-rs/README.md

 ## Testing
-Since this depends on Wiki.js the integration tests located in [tests/](tests) can also not done without it.
+Since this depends on Wiki.js the integration tests located in [tests/](tests) can also not be done without it.
 Therefore the [docker-compose.yml](docker-compose.yml) is used to run a local instance of it on port 80.
 This setup is also used in the CI workflows.
 Note that many tests assume the wiki to be fresh, no pages no anything ... that's why there is also